jtmunoz/phase-0-gps-1/awesome_page.md

-# Presidential Roosevelt the Programmer #
+# Presidential Bush the Programmer #
 **Theodore Roosevelt**
 > Speak softly, and carry a big stick.